-The owner, Dennis Darriet told me they still waited with the harvest at Seguin as grapes haven't approached the full phenolic ripeness and that was a lot of work in the vineyard due to very difficult weather condition.
-Tasted last four vintages - 2012, 2011 and 2010 and 2009.
-For me, this property has emerged as one of the greatest values for the money not only in the district but also in whole Bordeaux.
+The owner, Dennis Darriet, told me they still waited for the harvest at Seguin as grapes haven't approached the full phenolic ripeness, and that was a lot of work in the vineyard due to tough weather conditions.
+I tasted the last four vintages - 2012, 2011 and 2010, and 2009.
+This property has emerged as one of the greatest values for the money in the district and the whole of Bordeaux.
 And Seguin isn't even a classified growth!!

-2012 was elegant, fruity, with tasty cherries, well-balanced, round and soft.
+2012 was elegant, fruity, with tasty, well-balanced, round, and soft cherries.
 This vintage shows a lighter style of Seguin.
 91+p.
-2011 offered splendid nose of ripe cherries, remarkable depth and intensity.
-Silky on the palate with strong structure, fine length and smooth aftertaste.
-Now in bottle it shows, that promises from the barrel are more than fulfilled.
+2011 offered a splendid nose of ripe cherries with remarkable depth and intensity.
+Silky on the palate with strong structure, fine length, and smooth aftertaste.
+Now in the bottle, it shows that promises from the barrel are more than fulfilled.
 Excellent effort for the vintage.
 93p.
-2010 (50% C.Sauvignon + 50% Merlot) was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure and longer finish than 2009.
+2010 (50% C.Sauvignon + 50% Merlot) was a masterclass wine with more intensity, concentration, fatter and silkier tannin, stronger structure, and longer finish than 2009.
 96p.
-2009 (same cepage as 2010) was a tad less intense than 2010, with lot of blackberries, black cherries, stunning balance, finesse and elegance, and sophisticated touch.
-Beautiful classy wine and great effort indeed.
+2009 (same blend as 2010) was a tad less intense than 2010, with many blackberries, black cherries, stunning balance, finesse and elegance, and sophisticated touch.
+Beautiful, classy wine and great effort indeed.
 95p.

 I stayed at the property for a few days before and after Ban des Vendanges at Domaine de Chevalier.
-The owner, Jean-Jacques Bonnie and his wife were wonderful hosts, kind and generous.
-Me and several other people who also stayed at ML and were scheduled to attend Ban des Vendanges, greatly enjoyed red and white wines served.
+The owner, Jean-Jacques Bonnie, and his wife were kind and generous hosts.
+Me and several other people who also stayed at ML and were scheduled to attend Ban des Vendanges immensely enjoyed the red and white wines served.

-2010 red was powerful, packed with black cherries, fresh, with fine depth and structure, superb balance between sweet fruit and fat tannins, and firm aftertaste.
+2010 red was powerful, packed with fresh black cherries, fine depth and structure, a superb balance between sweet fruit and fat tannins, and a firm aftertaste.
 93p.
-2010 white displayed splendid intensity on the nose with pineapple and lemongrass, great acidity on the palate.
+2010 white displayed splendid intensity on the nose with pineapple and lemongrass and great acidity on the palate.
 Very stylish wine with finesse and elegance.
 Well-deserved 92p.
-2005 red had same splendid black cherries as 2010 but less intense.
+2005 red had the same splendid black cherries as 2010 but less intense.
 In terms of style, it was close to 2010.
 92+p.
-2005 white reminded a lot of 2010, very elegant with fine structure and length.
+2005 white reminded me a lot of 2010, very elegant with fine structure and length.
 Great stuff.
 92p.
 2004 red was very aromatic on the nose, elegant and well-balanced.
 91p.
-2002 white was a revelation - even more intense and concentrated than 2010 and 2005, tighter, longer and more complex.
-Fabulous effort for the vintage, which btw is considered as one of the best vintage for white in the last 20 years.
-We did also taste 1990 red to see how ML was before Bonnie family's arrival in 1997.
-This wine was a result of yield 100hl/ha (!) and therefore diluted all over.
-Tannin and fruit escaped somehow full ripeness.
+2002 white was a revelation - even more intense and concentrated than 2010 and 2005, tighter, longer, and more complex.
+Fabulous effort for the vintage, which is considered one of the best vintages for white in the last 20 years.
+We also tasted 1990 red to see how ML was before Bonnie family arrived in 1997.
+This wine resulted from a yield of 100hl/ha (!) and therefore diluted all over.
+Tannin and fruit somehow escaped full ripeness.

 Smith Haut Lafitte

-Few hours before Ban des Vendanges event I made a visit to this highly regarded property in pretty good weather.
+A few hours before the Ban des Vendanges event, I visited this highly regarded property in pretty good weather.
 After being driven by car to the office, all traffic around the property then was on a bicycle, not only for me but also for Florence and Daniel Cathiard.
-They told me they hate to use car at the property and they moved around the property by bicycle, because it's more healthy and doesn't produce CO2 at all.
+They told me they hate using cars at the property, and they moved around the property by bicycle because it's healthier and doesn't produce CO2 at all.

-It was very funny and interesting visit thanks to Florence and Daniel Cathiard bicycle tour around the property with several stops to explain what's going on SHL.
-They have f.i. big project of reusing CO2 at one of property's cellars.
-During lunch with Cathiards and a group of Canadian journalists at L.S.d.Caudalie, I tasted 2010 SHL white, 2009 SHL red and 2005 SHL red.
-2010 white was intense and flavourful on the nose, with apple and lemongrass.
-Great acidity, concentration, balance and length.
+It was a hilarious and interesting visit, thanks to Florence and Daniel Cathiard's bicycle tour around the property, with several stops to explain what's going on at SHL.
+They have, f.i. a big project of reusing CO2 at one of the property's cellars.
+During lunch with Cathiards and Canadian journalists at L.S.d.Caudalie, I tasted 2010 SHL white, 2009 SHL red, and 2005 SHL red.
+2010 white was intense and flavourful, with apple and lemongrass on the nose.
+Great acidity, concentration, balance, and length.
 Long finish.
 Great effort.
 94p.
-2009 red was very tannic and strong with black fruit, excellent depth and length, strong structure and fleshy aftertaste.
+2009 red was tannic and strong with black fruit, excellent depth and length, strong structure, and fleshy aftertaste.
 Terrific effort for the vintage.
 95p.
-2005 red displayed thick texture, spicy black cherries, fat strong tannin, was powerful with strong structure and very long on the palate.
-Every inch as excellent as 2009.
+2005 red displayed a thick texture, spicy black cherries, fat strong tannin, was powerful with strong structure and very long on the palate.
+Every inch is as excellent as in 2009.
 95p.